-Third, clergy rights for women were debated by the churches.
-The issue was especially critical in the creation of The Evangelical United Brethren Church.
+Third, the churches debated women’s ordination.
+The issue was critical in the creation of The Evangelical United Brethren Church.
 The Evangelical Church had never ordained women.
-The United Brethren had ordained them since 1889.
-In order to facilitate the union of these two churches, the United Brethren accepted the Evangelical practice, and women lost their right to ordination.
+The United Brethren had ordained women since 1889.
+In order to facilitate the union of these two churches, the United Brethren accepted the Evangelical practice, and women’s ordination was stopped.
 Methodists debated the issue for several years after their unification in 1939.
-Full clergy rights for women were finally granted in 1956, but it took a decade more before the number of women in seminaries and pulpits began to grow significantly.
-When Methodists and the Evangelical United Brethren united in 1968, the right of women to full clergy status was included in the plan of union.
+The Methodist Church began ordaining women in 1956.
+In that same year, women were granted full clergy rights and could be elected as members in full connection to an annual conference.

 From The Book of Discipline of The United Methodist Church - 2016.
 Copyright 2016 by The United Methodist Publishing House.
 Used by permission.